craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 Presented in order of commonality.
-For the purposes of presentablity, please consider all people to become adults at about 1/4th their maximum age and consider all height and weight statements to be guidelines, not rules.
+Please consider all people to become adults at about 1/4th their maximum age, and consider all height and weight statements to be guidelines, not rules.

 ## Goblin